Green Party of England and Wales: House of Lords

 The party's first life peer was Baron Beaumont of Whitley, who defected from the Liberal Democrat group of peers in 1999, spoke frequently in the house and died in 2008.
-Baroness Jones of Moulsecoomb became the next peer, 2013–present.
+Baroness Jones of Moulsecoomb became the next peer in 2013.
 Former party leader Baroness Bennett of Manor Castle joined her in 2019.
 She was appointed on the back of continued strong election results for the party, through Theresa May's resignation honours list.

 European Parliament

-Since the first UK election to the European Parliament with proportional representation, in June 1999, the Green Party of England and Wales has had representation in the European Parliament.
-From 1999 to 2010, the two MEPs were Jean Lambert (London) and Lucas (South East England).
+The Green Party of England and Wales had representation in the European Parliament from June 1999, the first UK election to the European Parliament with proportional representation.
+From 1999 to 2010, the two MEPs were Jean Lambert (London) and Caroline Lucas (South East England).
 In 2010, on election to the House of Commons, Lucas resigned her seat and was succeeded by Keith Taylor.
 In May 2014, Taylor and Lambert held their seats, and were joined by Molly Scott Cato who was elected in the South West region, increasing the number of Green Party Members of the European Parliament to three for the first time.
 In May 2019, this number rose to seven: Scott Ainslie (London), Ellie Chowns (West Midlands), Gina Dowding (North West England), Magid Magid (Yorkshire and the Humber), Alexandra Phillips (South East England), Catherine Rowett (East of England), and the re-elected Scott Cato.